-The Willows employs dedicated Pastoral Support Workers (PSW) who can offer specific support to parents/carers and families.
-When appropriate they also run parent courses such as Incredible Years, BOOST, Anger in the Family and courses on developing better sleeping routines.
-The PSWs will also offer advice and support to parents/carers and families on any other areas of concern.
+The Willows employs dedicated Pastoral Support Workers who can offer specific support to parents/carers and families.
+When appropriate they also run parent workshops or drop ins to offer advice and support to parents/carers and families on a range of different topics such as sleep, toileting, anger etc.